andreberg/C4D-ChamferMaker-R12/README.markdown

 License
 -------

-The source code was made available in 2006 when a maintainer
-took over the port for English speaking countries.
-There is no
-license notice with the source, so that I am putting it under
+Since I couldn't find a license notice with the source I downloaded,
-the following license:
+I am putting it under the following license:

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.